JS19191898/pokemon-party-builder/README.md

 THEN I can choose to search by name, or search for filtered options.
 WHEN I confirm a pokemon selection,
 THEN said pokemon will appear in the party slot on the first page.
+WHEN I am building my party roster,
+THEN the pokemon choices will fill from left to right, top to bottom.